-Build Sides of Box
+Build the Sides of the Box

-Take two 2 x 2 x 9 3/4″ and place them on a 1 x 12 x 12 3/4″ piece.
-Position them 7 3/4″ apart with 3/4″ on either side and flush at the top.
+- Take two 2 x 2” x 9 3/4" boards and place them on a 1” x 12” x 12 3/4" piece.
+Position them 7 3/4″ apart with 3/4 of an inch on either side and flush at the top.
 Glue and hold with clamps.

 - Use three screws to secure the bottom and two more screws in the sides to secure the pieces together, creating the right wall of the box.
 Repeat for the left side.

 Build the Front and Back

-Run a 1 x 12 x 10' piece along the front of the box.
-Have someone hold this in place while you screw eight screws evenly spaced along the bottom into the base.
+- Run a 1” x 12” x 10' piece along the front of the box.
+Have your helper hold this in place while you insert eight wood screws evenly spaced along the bottom into the base.

-- Take two 1 x 2 x 12 3/4″ pieces of trim and place on the top right and left side.
+- Take two 1 x 2 x 12 ¾ in. pieces of trim and place on the top right and left side.
 Glue and hold with clamps.

 Paint the Window Box

 Choose an exterior primer and paint in your favorite color, and paint box.
-Let paint dry.
-A painted box lasts longer.
+Let the paint dry.

 Attach Window Box to House